naturalis/mycorrhiza/README.md

   group, and so do hornworts and vascular plants (A,T), resulting in:
   `((Marchantiophyta,Bryophyta),(Anthocerotophyta,Tracheophyta));`
-  **In the manuscript, this is considered the preferred rooting, which we will explore in more depth than the others.**
+  **In the manuscript, this is considered the preferred rooting, which we will explore in more depth than the others.
+Earlier versions of the analyses also explored MBasal, so there may be reference to that here and there.**

-For each of these rootings, we performed a BEAST analysis to date the trees.
-The results of these analysis are part of a separate (too-large-for-github) submission available at [10.5281/zenodo.1037548](http://doi.org/10.5281/zenodo.1037548).
+For each of the rootings, we performed a BEAST dating analysis.
+The results of these analyses are part of a separate (too-large-for-github) submission available at [10.5281/zenodo.1037548](http://doi.org/10.5281/zenodo.1037548).

 ## Comparative analysis

-Using the consensus trees, we performed phylogenetic comparative `multistate` analyses with the program [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html), in which each state change is a transition that is modeled in a Q matrix, which is amenable to parameter restriction so that various hypotheses can be tested using Bayes Factors.
+Using consensus over the BEAST trees, we performed phylogenetic comparative `multistate` analyses with the program [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html), in which each state change is a transition that is modeled in a Q matrix, which is amenable to parameter restriction so that various hypotheses can be tested using Bayes Factors.

 Because different higher taxa among the mycorrhiza can associate with land plants in [a variety of observed combinations](results/legend.pdf) there is potentially a very